colebaril/Website/content/posts/pies/index.en.md

 -   5 cups flour
 -   1 lb. lard
 -   1 cup milk
--   salt, pinch
+-   Salt, pinch

 **Methods**

-1. For the filling: mix cornstarch, flour and both sugared this to the blueberries and rhubarb, making sure all the fruit is well covered with sugar mixture.
+1. For the filling: mix cornstarch, flour and both sugars to the blueberries and rhubarb, making sure all the fruit is well covered with sugar mixture.
 2. For the pie crust: mix, flour, lard and salt into a crumb mixture.
 Then add milk and work into a nice dough.
-Chillier about 1/2 an hour before you roll out for pie.
+Chill for about 1/2 an hour before you roll out for pie.
-3. Bake at 350-375°F till golden brown.
+3. Bake at 350-375°F until golden brown.